Croatia

 Local authorities shall have the right of recourse to a judicial remedy in order to secure free exercise of their powers and respect for such principles of local self-government as are enshrined in the constitution or domestic legislation.

-The Constitutional Court shall, as in the case of a violation of rights, have the right of final verdict in the sphere of supervision of legality.
-Local authorities may resort to the Constitutional Court in two ways.
-According to Article 36 of the Constitutional Act on the Constitutional Court of the Republic of Croatia, “If the representative body of the unit of local and regional self-government in the Republic of Croatia considers that a law regulating the organisation, competence or financing of units of local and regional self-government is not in accordance with the Constitution, it may present a request to the Constitutional Court to review the constitutionality of that law or some of its provisions”.1 Article 38.1 of the same Constitutional Act reads as follows: “Every individual or legal person has the right to propose the institution of proceedings to review the constitutionality of the law and the legality and constitutionality of other regulations”.
+Moreover, according to Article 36 of the Constitutional Act: “[i]f the representative body of the unit of local and regional self-government in the Republic of Croatia considers that a law regulating the organisation, competence or financing of units of local and regional self-government is not in accordance with the constitution, it made present a request with the Constitutional Court to review the constitutionality of that law or some of its provisions”.
+A similar protection is afforded to every individual or legal person, thus Article 38 of the Constitutional Act provides that “every individual or legal person has the right to propose the institution of proceedings to review the constitutionality of the law and the legality and constitutionality of other regulations”.

 Article 16.3